 The topic must be on a legal subject.
 The submission must include a letter or recommendation from a law school faculty member or legal professional.
 See the rules at the link above for detailed submission instructions.

 |June 15, 2022||First prize is $3,000.
 One or more papers may be published in the ABA Journal of Labor & Employment Law.
 The first-place winner will be invited as a guest to the annual CLE program of the ABA Section of Labor and Employment Law.||

 The topic must be relevant, engaging, and useful to labor and employment law lawyers in their practices.
 The article should be relevant nationally.
-See the rules for more content information.
+See the rules at the link above for more content information.

 American Legal System